Department of Race, Ethnicity, Gender, and Sexualilty Studies

 AAS 4013.
 Topics in African American Studies.
 (3-0) 3 Credit Hours.

 This course analyzes historical and contemporary issues and phenomena associated with African Americans.
 It explores different methodological approaches by inquiring about these issues and phenomena, and presents varying arguments and ideological positions concerning these public-affairs matters.
 May be repeated for credit when topics vary.
 Two or more topics courses may be taken concurrently.
 Generally offered: Fall, Spring.
-Course Fees: DL01 $75; LRH1 $20.54; STSH $30.81.
+Course Fee: DL01 $75; LRH1 $20.54; STSH $30.81.

 AAS 4023.
 Black and Brown Youth Resistance.
 (3-0) 3 Credit Hours.